eduardo-matos/onx/README.md

 ## Unit testing
 To run the unit tests, make sure you install all dependencies (`bower install && npm install`).
 You must have a webserver running.
 It's ok to use Python (`python -m SimpleHTTPServer 8080`) or PHP (`PHP -S localhost:8080`) to create a development server.
-Then head to `http://localhost:8080/node_modules/intern/client.html?config=tests/intern` and take a look at you browser console.
+Then head to `http://localhost:8080/node_modules/intern/client.html?config=tests/intern` and take a look at your browser console.

 All unit tests are located at the tests directory.